csmir/Chrono/README.md

 ## 👨‍💻 Applications

+Made to make handling time easier, Chrono is specifically designed to make handling time in applications easier and avoiding additional timer setups.

 Chrono comes with 2 classes:
 - TimeParser
 - TimeEvents

 These classes are both non-static and need to be initialized by `new`.
 Uses for these classes namely appear in functions that require a timer or require the time to be retrieved from a string.

-Made to make handling time easier, its specifically designed to make handling time in applications easier and avoiding additional timer setups.

 ## 💉 Dependency injections

 Chrono classes work perfectly as services and can be injected through constructors.
 To assign events, a call to the service is required as the constructor will not assign anything until called.

 ### Example of implementing Chrono classes as services:
 ```cs